Feeling "crazy" after a trauma?

 I have been a psychiatrist specializing in PTSD for a little while now and have a background in writing and research before that.
 Did some emergency medicine and I'm a military veteran as well.
 And so, I've thought about this and studied it a lot.
 Written books, protocols and I wanted to steal a page out of a book I wrote on it.
-A book called The Warrior Class, called, 'Normal Reactions to Trauma' and essentially just share that with you today so you'd have an idea of what normal post-traumatic symptoms really are.
+Click here to see the latest and best PTSD books.

 "You're never the same after being run over by a truck."